411 Bruininks Hall

 Career development is a lifelong process of self-discovery, career exploration, gaining meaningful experiences, intentional reflection, and career decision-making and planning.
 Utilize CLA Career Services staff and resources to help you navigate your career exploration and post-graduation planning process.

-For more information on what you can do with a major in French studies, Italian studies, or French & Italian studies, visit CLA Career Services or explore GoldPASS, the U of M's exclusive online career database.
+For more information on what you can do with a major in French studies, Italian studies, or French & Italian studies, visit CLA Career Services' "What Can I Do with a Major in French & Italian Studies?" page or explore Handshake, the U of M's exclusive online career database.

-In addition, what you do outside of the classroom can improve your confidence, enhance your skills, and build your resume.
+In addition to our program's offerings, what you do outside of the classroom can improve your confidence, enhance your skills, and build your resume.
 Therefore, we encourage you to seek out real-world experience through research opportunities, community engagement, and internships to help you feel confident in your decision upon graduation.
-Students may also also gain valuable and relevant skills in French and Italian by studying abroad, or joining a student organization.
+Students may also gain valuable and relevant skills in French and Italian by studying abroad or joining a student organization.

 Prioritize your next steps by building an effective strategy for applying to graduate programs, jobs, and/or service opportunities.
 You are encouraged to schedule an individual appointment with a CLA Career Counselor by calling 612-624-7577, explore Handshake, the U of M’s exclusive job and internship search database, and attend upcoming employer and career events and workshops to start building a network.
 You can also connect with us online via Facebook, Twitter, and LinkedIn.